poopdogluvdih/poopdogluvdih.github.io/index.md

 👋 You can call me **audr**.

+🎮 Favorite games: Arknights, osu!, Honkai: Star Rail, Project Sekai, Phigros, Beatblock, Baba Is You, etc...

-🛠️ I code to make stuff but I like making games for fun!
+🛠️ I also code to make stuff but I like making games for fun!
+(Check out my [projects](/tabs/projects) later!)

 🤓 My best skills are general programming, Godot Engine, and Python.
-I also have some experience with various fields such as C, JavaScript, Ubuntu, Jekyll, SQL, Flask, React, etc.
+I also have some experience with various fields such as C, JavaScript, Jekyll, SQL, Flask, React, etc.

 🚩 Currently studying programming and game design (more focus on this now) on my own, but school is slowing me down...